Nothin’ better than quick simple grilled burgers.

 Prepare the burger meat by placing into a large mixing bowl; knead thoroughly.
 Grab a hunk and form a loosely made round patty; don’t make the patty too firm and perfect like some commercial grade frozen variety.
 Apply Billy Twang Old No. 3 Rub, Big Rub, or Punch Rub to the burgers, dealers’ choice.
 A-ok to let the burger patties sit at room temperature while the fire gets going.

 Remove burgers from the pit slightly under cooked relative to your likin’, because the meat continues cookin’ even at rest.
-Wrap your burger patties in brown butcher paper for a few minutes of rest; the juices will return to the center of the burger.
+Let the burger patties rest for a few minutes; this allows the juices will return to the center.

 Toast a buttery bun, add some favorite fixins’, and chomp vigorously.

 Looking for a spicy twist on the traditional burger that will smack your taste buds?